-3.12 Generic Scene
+8.12 Generic Scene

-A generic scene in FW4SPL is visualization feature to visualize several elements like meshes or images in a scene.
+A generic scene in FW4SPL is a feature to visualize elements like meshes or images in a scene.
 The scene is based on VTK.
-The main task of the generic scene is to manage all visualization services of the different elements contained in the scene.
-The generic scene is universal and therefore applicable for divers visualization tasks.
+The generic scene is universal and therefore applicable for diverse visualization tasks.
+It can be seen as fusion of a negatoscope and the 3D model visualization.